na-na-hi/renget/archive/ChrPrompt.md

 >**Furret:** Apparently, there's such a thing as a “Sentret Ruff”!
 Sounds really fancy!
 Ohh, I can already picture just how refined and noble that would look on me, haha...
 I wonder how it would look on him...?
 A-anyways... from what I've heard, it's supposed to make me faster when it's cloudy outside!
 I don't know how that works, but it sounds pretty cool!
 Although, I'm pretty fast already, and I wouldn't wanna run too fast and leave my little buddy behind.
 I always forget that he isn't as energetic as me, haha!
 >**Clara:** As much as i'd like to take enhancing items that boost my attack or defense, Smoke & I came to the conclusion that bypassing ghosts' natural intangibility with the Emit Ring would be extremely beneficial
 >**Elm:** Unlucky Sash's ability to conver Ghost-type damage into healing sounds cool.
 Not only because it covers a weakness, but because it would allow me to hit myself to heal.
 Too bad that Will-o-Wisp isn't a Ghost-type move, otherwise it would allow me to set myself on fire to regenerate!
 Now that would be a sight.
+>**Chespin:** I heard about something called a Chespin Scarf.
+Apparently it perks you up a little if you get hurt?
+I don't really want to get hurt, but I often find myself protecting Wooper.
+Maybe it could help out?
+I'm honestly more interested in how soft it is.
+If it's made especially for other Chespin, it must be really nice to have.
+>**Wooper:** There's something called a "Quag Torc."
+Chespin says it's some kind of ring.
+I could maybe wrap it around one of my gills, or my tail if it's large enough.
+It's supposed to make Grass-based attacks heal the wearer!
+Could you imagine that?
+I could get hit, and all Chespin would have to do is shoot one of those awesome Solarbeams at me!!

 If a ship had 26 sheep & 10 goats, how old is the ship's captain?